Wimborne Town F.C.: Club history

 Before 1992, Wimborne Town's best performances in the FA Vase had brought them to the third round proper on three occasions.
 However, in 1991–92, the Club enjoyed a run to the Wembley final under joint managers Alex Pike and Nick Jennings, where they defeated favourites Guiseley 5–3 to lift the trophy.
 In so doing, Wimborne Town became the first ever Dorset club at any level to contest a Wembley final.
 During that same season, Wimborne Town also won the Dorset Senior Challenge Cup and Wessex League championship to complete a treble of trophies.

 They won the Wessex League Cup in 1993–94 becoming the first club to achieve the league and cup double.
 That feat was repeated in 1999–2000 when Wimborne Town finished ahead of Lymington & New Milton on goal difference in the league and beat them 1–0 in the League Cup final, the last time the club won this trophy was the 2007–08 season when they beat Moneyfields FC 1–0 at Christchurch's Hurn Bridge ground.
 At the end of the 2009–10 season, after years of ground grading issues, they were promoted to the Southern Football League (South & West Division) with a second-place finish in the league.
 They have since remained in the Southern League Division One South & West.

 In 2011–12, they reached the final of the Dorset Senior Cup, where they lost 2–0 to Dorchester Town at Hamworthy United Football Club.

 In 2014–15, Wimborne had reached its highest position with the current English football league pyramid system and achieved its highest run in the 1st Round of the FA Trophy.

 In January 2016, the club unveiled Harry Redknapp as a director, his first return to football since leaving Queens Park Rangers in February 2015.
-During the 2017–18 season, Wimborne achieved a third placed finish and despite defeat to Swindon Supermarine on penalties in the play-off final, Wimborne achieved promotion to Step 3 for the first time in their history following the withdrawal of Shaw Lane and the restructuring of the teams.
+During the 2017–18 season, Wimborne achieved a third-placed finish and despite defeat to Swindon Supermarine on penalties in the play-off final, Wimborne achieved promotion to Step 3 for the first time in their history following the withdrawal of Shaw Lane and the restructuring of the teams.
 They remained at this level for three seasons, suffering relegation in their fourth season at the level.
+This was the first season that the club played at their new stadium.
+Under the guidance of ex Torquay United striker Tim Sills, Wimborne bounced back at the second attempt, sealing promotion back to the Premier Division on the last day of the season at Melksham Town on 27 April 2024 and winning the league title in the process.
+This was their first league title win in 24 years.